apache/trafficserver/doc/admin-guide/performance/index.en.rst

 time after which |TS| will abort the fill attempt and close the origin server connection that was being used.
-Setting this to zero disables the timeout, but modifying the value and enforcing a timeout may help in situtations where your origin servers stall connections without closing.
+Setting this to zero disables the timeout, but modifying the value and enforcing a timeout may help in situations where your origin servers stall connections without closing.

 ::